-- I. Maintain a sustainable and stable pink-footed goose population and its range. - II.
-Keep agricultural conflicts to an acceptable level - III.
-Avoid increase in tundra vegetation degradation in the breeding range. - IV.
-Allow for recreational use that does not jeopardize the population.
+- I. Maintain a sustainable and stable Pink-footed Goose population and its range. - Keep agricultural conflicts to an acceptable level II. - III.
+Avoid increase in tundra vegetation degradation in the breeding range. - IV Allow for recreational use that does not jeopardize the population.

-To attain the above objectives the following key actions are essential:
+To attain the above objectives, the following key actions are essential:

 - 1. Implement an adaptive management framework and modelling concept for the flyway population5. - 2.
-Maintain a population size of around 60,000, within a range to prevent the population to collapse or irrupt, respectively.
+Maintain a population size of around 60,000, within a range to prevent the population from collapsing or irrupting, respectively.
 To be agreed and reviewed on the basis of rigorous scientific evaluation and stakeholder consultations as part of the adaptive management process. - a.
 Optimise hunting regulations and practises to regulate the population size if needed and in range states where hunting is permitted. - b.
 Prevent establishment of breeding colonies on mainland Norway. - 3.
-Ensure sustainable hunting6 where practised (at present in Norway and Denmark) and following 'wise use'7 principals, whilst ensuring that crippling rates are kept at a minimum level. - 4.
-Maintain and enhance spatial management to ensure that pink-footed geese can fulfil their ecological requirements throughout their annual cycle8 and allowing for their natural annual migration pattern.
+Ensure sustainable hunting6 where practised (at present in Norway and Denmark) and following 'wise use' principals, whilst ensuring that crippling rates are kept at a minimum level. - 4.
+Maintain and enhance spatial management to ensure that Pink-footed Geese can fulfil their ecological requirements throughout their annual cycle8 and allowing for their natural annual migration pattern.
 Any of the following measures should not jeopardise this: - a.
 Agricultural/environmental policies and subsidy schemes which adversely impact the above (those that result in significant habitat loss e.g. conversion of traditional feeding grounds to other non-beneficial agricultural crops). - b.
 Land use and agricultural practices which unduly influence the ecological requirements of the geese. - c.
 Containment and exclusion tactics (provision of goose feeding areas, scaring, shooting) which unduly influence population distribution and dynamics. - d.
 Recreational activities and infrastructure development. - 5.
-Support the evaluation and optimisation of national and regional compensation/subsidy schemes, or accommodation policies and alternative non-consumptive methods to minimise agricultural conflicts in the range countries. - 6.
-Support 'conflict mitigation' through the development of national and regional management plans that promote recreational uses such as tourism and hunting (where permitted or relevant).
+Support the evaluation and optimisation of national and regional compensation/subsidy schemes, or accommodation policies and alternative non-consumptive methods to minimise agricultural conflicts in the range countries.